 Hosting family or friends for the holidays?
 Maybe a section for preparing for guests or for planning meals while company is here.
 You could keep a list of activities and attractions they might want to check out.

 Go through your list and see if you can group tasks together in a way that makes sense to you.
-Those groups will then become your sections, or your files.
+Those groups will then become your sections.

 Step 2 – Paper, Digital, or Both

 The next thing to decide is how you’re going to store your plans.
 This is a deeply personal choice and it depends on what works best for you.
 If planning on paper works best for you, then grab a binder, your current planner, a notebook, or whatever works best for you and make that the home for all your holiday planning needs.

 If you prefer digital planning, there are many apps out there that could be used for holiday planning.
 Evernote and Trello would be handy for keeping track of your to-do lists.
 Google Calendar or another online calendar would work great for planning events and projects like holiday baking.

 I’m sure that spread sheets would come in handy for tracking gift ideas and purchases.
 I am not a digital planner, but if you are and you have some recommendations for apps or websites that would be handy for holiday planning I’d love it if you’d leave a comment down below or share them over in the Facebook group.

 There is no rule that says you have to fall into one box or another, so if you like to mix it up and use digital and paper do what works for you.